apeunit/neueux/content/articles/05_accesibility.md

 - Seizures
 - Learning/cognitive

-There are also many situational limitations where accessible applications provide a better user experience to both people with physical or mental disabilities and those without.
-Strong sunlight, lost optical glasses, or even a too-small screen can lead to visual limitations.
-Temporary conditions like a broken arm or a broken touchscreen lead to tactile restrictions.
-Finally, even something as common as sleep deprivation can lead to minor mental impairments.
+There are also many situational limitations where accessible applications provide a better user experience to both people with physical or mental disabilities and those without. **Strong sunlight**, **lost optical glasses**, or even a **too-small screen** can lead to visual limitations.
+Temporary conditions like a **broken arm** or a **broken touchscreen** lead to tactile restrictions.
+Finally, even something as common as **sleep deprivation** can lead to minor mental impairments.

 This means that designing for accessibility not only benefits people with disabilities but also leads to significantly better user experiences for everyone.